 In Canada and many places in the US, the standard screening test for abnormal thyroid function is thyroid stimulating hormone (TSH).
 As outlined below, TSH is a hormone that is released from the pituitary gland, not the thyroid.
 If TSH results falls within normal range, no testing of thyroid hormones occurs.
 Thyroid response to TSH is presumed to be normal.

-Overview of Thyroid Hormones and Lab Tests Used to Assess Thyroid Function
+Thyroid Hormones and Lab Tests Used to Assess Thyroid Function

 Thyroid Stimulating Hormone (TSH) is a hormone that is produced by the pituitary gland in response to a hormone called Thyrotropin-Releasing Factor (TRF) that is released by the hypothalamus of the brain.